Chapter 11

 "He is a jealous hotshot, Luke, but I want him back.
 Nothing can change my feelings for him."

-"I know, that's why I will come with you.
-Come on, Leia, let's inform Mon Mothma about what's going on Wegoyy and tell her and Madine we're leaving for awhile.
-It's up to Mon Mothma what she wants to do with my information. "
+"I know, that's why I want to start looking for him.
+Come on, Leia, let's inform Mon Mothma about what's going on Wegoyy.
+It's up to her what she wants to do with my information.
+We also tell her and Madine we're leaving Dalmaran for awhile. "

-"Maybe it's an idea to visit Wegoyy on our way back home.
+"Maybe we should visit Wegoyy at the end of our trip.
 I want to see for myself how Liane is doing.
-I would love to talk to her again."
+I would love to talk with her again."

 "I'm sure Liane would enjoy our visit."

 They talked for several hours and at last they decided to leave Dalmaran at least for two standard months.
-They would travel through the Outer Rim Territories, where the Millennium Falcon had been spotted some three months ago; Leia would also pay a visit to Tambrin, one of the systems that had expressed the intention to join the New Republic; the last two weeks of their trip they would visit Liane at Wegoyy.
+They would travel through the Outer Rim Territories, where the Millennium Falcon had been spotted some three months ago; Leia would also pay a visit to Tambrin, one of the systems that had expressed the intention to join the New Republic; the last two weeks of their trip they would go to Wegoyy to visit Liane.

 The next morning they informed general Madine.